JuanOlaya/Artificial-Intelligence/README.md

 ### 5. Chasing Script

-Assigment: Create a script that manage the movement of the Non-Player Characters (enemies) with the following AI behaviours:
+Assigment: Create 5 waypoints in the Scene View of Unity and locate a Non-Player Character (enemy) near of these waypoints.
+Create a script that manage the movement of the Non-Player Characters with the following AI behaviours:
 - Patrolling Behaviour
 - Attacking Behaviour
 - Pursuing Behaviour (Pathfinding)